 There are two main ways of tracking lounge visit entitlements:

-The vast majority of cards track entitlements based on membership year.
+The majority of cards track entitlements based on membership year.
 However, there are a handful of cards which track entitlements by the calendar year instead.

 - Diners Club